storj/docs/app/(docs)/object-mount/getting-started/page.md

 - Using Object Mount

 This getting started guide assumes you already have an object storage system set up and is intended to get you set up and using Object Mount quickly.
-The <full user guide> contains additional details including alternative installation methods, a full list of available configuration options and additional use-cases and examples.
+The [user guide](./user-guides) contains additional details including alternative installation methods, a full list of available configuration options and additional use-cases and examples.